kparc/kcc/README.md

  x=x+1    /= is equal, and of course it isn't
 0

- kcc:+/∞  /of course you had to try that now, kcc      /and what it happens to be is just:
+ kcc:+/∞  /we knew you'd want to try that one kcc      /and what it happens to be is just:
 ∞
 ```